neurodrone/my-Avro-IPC/README.md

 Avro Experimental Analysis
 ==========================

 This is an experimental project to try out various features that Avro serialization format provides.
-The intial goal is to test out how flexible the schema evolution is across the readers/writers.
+The initial goal is to test out how flexible the schema evolution is across the readers/writers.

 Usage:
 -----